FAQ

 3. I can ride a bicycle for 3-5 miles without assistance.

 4. I can devote a minimum of three workouts a week for one hour each workout to train.
-This can include my twice a week training classes with the Roaring Fork Tri Team.
+This can include my twice-a-week training classes with the Roaring Fork Tri Team.

 5. I can commit to attending a minimum of 80% of the 13 weeks of classes.
 (30 regular classes and 5 Optional Classes = about 7 absences overall)